 Enter India’s first Silver ETF (Exchange Traded Fund), courtesy Benchmark Mutual Fund.

 The difference, however, lies in the fact that this fund would invest in units of foreign mutual fund schemes, including exchange traded funds investing in silver or securities linked to silver and exchange traded notes whose returns are linked to silver (like Barclays Silver ETF on AMEX, & PowerShares DB Silver fund).
-Unlike in the case of the gold ETF, the fund cannot directly invest in silver due to restrictions imposed by SEBI on custodial services for silver.
+Unlike a gold ETF, the fund cannot directly invest in silver due to restrictions imposed by SEBI on custodial services for silver.

 Called Silver BeES, each unit will be equivalent to the price of 100 gms of silver, and there would be an entry load of 2.25 % during the NFO.